NachtRaveVL/FDMM_DCS/CONTRIBUTING.md

 ### Downloading

-Make sure to clone this repository into a "Saved Games/DCS/Missions/FDMM" folder so that you can dynamically debug scripts out-of-the-box, or at the very least make a symlink of some kind from this location to the folder you're using for development.
+Make sure to clone this repository into the "Saved Games/DCS/Missions/FDMM" folder so that you can dynamically debug scripts out-of-the-box, or at the very least make a symlink of some kind from this location to the folder you're using for development.

 ### Getting LDT's 'Build All' to work

 While ability to 'Build All' isn't required for development, here's how you can make yours work.

-Since DCS users love keeping things to the book, it follows common practice to compile all our various Lua sript files down into one master script file for release.
-While we accomplish this, we do so with some added complexity.
+Since DCS users love keeping things to the book, it follows common practice to compile all our various Lua script files down into one master script file for release.
+While we do accomplish this, we do so with some added complexity.

 The building of all of FDMM's various Lua scripts, combined, down into one master file is currently being handled by [node-lua-distiller](https://github.com/yi/node-lua-distiller), which is a CoffeeScript script that accomplishes this task rather nicely.